albee/rattle-iros-2022/README.md

 ## What is this?
 RATTLE is a set of modules that perform parametric information-aware motion planning; in other words, RATTLE creates motion plans for robots to follow that try to be both *useful for learning about system unknowns* while also *attempting to reach a goal/minimize fuel use*.
 Uniquely, RATTLE includes capabilities to *use learned system information on-the-fly*, allowing the robot to better understand its own system model, while reasoning at a control level about how cautious it should be.
 Please see [the paper](https://ieeexplore.ieee.org/document/9851849) for more detail.

 RATTLE is implemented here for a 6DOF free-flying robot, though its interfaces and methods are more general to robotic systems with parameteric unknowns in their system dynamics.
 Specifically, RATTLE has been tested on the International Space Station using the [Astrobee robots](https://github.com/nasa/astrobee).
+A detailed account of code deployment and results of the flight experiments is given in [this recently submitted paper](https://arxiv.org/pdf/2301.01319.pdf).

 <p align="center">
   <img src="/img/astrobee_rattle_sim.gif" />